-Law360, New York (July 19, 2012, 6:31 PM EDT) -- Harlequin Enterprises Ltd. on Thursday was hit with a proposed class action in New York federal court accusing the romance novel publisher of breaching contracts by using a shell company to deprive its authors of royalties for electronic books sales.
+By Django Gold (July 19, 2012, 6:31 PM EDT) -- Harlequin Enterprises Ltd. on Thursday was hit with a proposed class action in New York federal court accusing the romance novel publisher of breaching contracts by using a shell company to deprive its authors of royalties for electronic books sales.

 Plaintiffs Barbara Keiler, Mona Gay Thomas and Linda Barrett accuse Harlequin of wriggling out of its royalties commitments by setting up a Swiss subsidiary through which e-book royalties are routed, resulting in author payments of as little as 3 to 4 percent of the cover price of their books.

 Though the authors say their individual agreements with the publishing house provide...

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!